Serving the parish of St Hugh and St John

 - Purchase of improved learning resources

 - Subsidising school trips

 - Proportion of the cost of specialist visitors to school to broaden pupil experiences e.g Science Day, Music Days, History Days.

 Impact of the Pupil Premium.

 - In common with other schools1 we also recognise that is it is difficult to disaggregate the impact of Pupil Premium work from the other things that we do to support vulnerable and disadvantaged pupils both now and in the years prior to Pupil Premium funding.
-The deputy headteacher is responsible for continually assessing the progress of the Pupil Premium children through tracking and data analysis.
+The Assistant Headteachers responsible for assessment continually monitor the progress of the Pupil Premium children through tracking and data analysis.